aetiologicCanada/oscar_host/README.md

 ## Application Responsibilities and General Design

+The end-user is an Oscar Service Provider (OSP).

 1. End-user runs our docker image and configures its OscarDocuments/ path.
-2. End-user touches a document (`parsimony.txt`) in OscarDocuments/.
+2. End-user touches a document (e.g. `parsimony.txt`) in OscarDocuments/.
 3. The `parsimony.txt` file appears in the user's directory on public.evidently.ca.

 The docker image creates a container that has these tools:

-- iNofity - to watch OscarDocuments
+- inotifywatch - to watch OscarDocuments/
-- AWK - to sanitize the remittance
+- awk - to sanitize the remittance
-- TAR - to bundle the payload
+- tar - to bundle the payload
 - OpenSSL - to encrypt the TAR
 - OpenSSH - to send via SCP/SFTP

 The docker image creates a container that has these files:

-- Orchestration Script - that iNotify runs trigger the cascade
+- Orchestration script - that iNotify runs trigger the cascade
-- iNotify Script - to watch OscarDocumets
+- iNotify script - to watch OscarDocumets
-- AWK Script - to sanitize the remittance
+- awk script - to sanitize the remittance
-- TAR Script - to bundle the remittance
+- tar script - to bundle the remittance
-- RSA Key - to encrypt the TAR
+- RSA Key - to encrypt the tar
 - SSH Key - to authenticate SCP/SFTP

 The cascade:

-- Copy remittance files to Docker container
+- Copy file(s) to Docker container
-- Santize with AWK
+- Santize with awk
-- Bundle with TAR
+- Bundle with tar
 - Encrypt with OpenSSL
 - Send with OpenSSH

+This description is a work in progress; please let us know if anything does not look quite right.